CodePushGo/website/src/content/blog/en/staged-rollouts-vs-full-releases-comparison.md

 ### Key Features of Staged Rollouts

 The focus of staged rollouts is on controlled distribution and risk reduction.
-Tools like Capgo's channel system allow developers to deliver different app versions to selected user groups.
+Tools like CodePushGo's channel system allow developers to deliver different app versions to selected user groups.

 | Feature | Purpose | Benefit |
 | --- | --- | --- |